voax/quizzer/README.md

 However if the type is a function it will be passed the `req` object and whether the function returns true or false it will respond with an error or `next()` it.

-If the condition results into false it will execute the following code:
+If any condition results into false it will execute the following code:

 ```js
 res.status(400).json({